 Final loan approval will come once you have the appraisal done on the property and the loan is applied to that specific home.

-How to Get a Pre-Approved Home Loan
+How to Get a Pre-Approved Home Loan in 2019

 There are some very important things you need to know to ensure that you can get a pre-approval letter, and get one that will get you into the home of your dreams: